Serve the World

 Each year, our church sends out volunteers to serve in mission ministries that may take us to other states or even other countries.
 Our teams build new homes with Habitat for Humanity, repair existing homes, pack relief supplies, visit orphanages, share the Gospel, and most of all endeavor to share the love of God, which we have experienced, with the people we encounter.
-It is a great time of building memories and friendships within our missions teams and learning practical and spiritual life skills.
+It is a great time for building memories and friendships within our missions teams and learning practical and spiritual life skills.

 Sterling United Methodist Church is excited to send out members of our congregation of all ages who want to be available to be used by God to connect others to Him.
-Short-term missions is one way to step out of your own comfort zone and dare to be something more than you can be on your own.
+Short-term missions are one way to step out of your own comfort zone and dare to be something more than you can be on your own.
 You will be challenged, you will grow, and you will make a measurable difference in someone else’s life – whether it is here in our own community, in another state here in the USA, or in another country.

 Missions is a great opportunity for families, youth, young adults, and seniors.
 Whatever your age or situation, consider exploring short- or long-term mission opportunities with Sterling United Methodist Church.
 For more information, contact the church office at or 703-430-6455.